 For example, CFOs and other finance leaders can use both predictive analytics and data discovery tools to improve their visibility and control over working capital performance in real time.
 This is critical as only 22 percent of the respondents to the Deloitte study say they monitor working capital performance on either a daily or weekly basis.

-The use of analytics and data discovery tools can help finance leaders better identify and respond to recent shifts in inventory and supply chain procurement as well as accounts payable and accounts receivables and evaluate how these areas are performing against forecasts.
+The use of analytics and data discovery can help finance leaders better identify and respond to recent shifts in inventory and supply chain procurement as well as accounts payable and accounts receivables and evaluate how these areas are performing against forecasts.

 Data discovery tools can also help finance leaders identify opportunities to act on these types of shifts in working capital.
 This may include pinpointing a slowdown in inventory turns in a particular region.
 Analytics can then be used to address the inventory slowdown by applying techniques such as making changes in pricing/promotions.